Sky Stream guide: Features, setup and channel options

 How much are additional Sky Stream pucks?

-Each extra Stream puck you order costs you £50, plus a £39.95 set up fee.
-You’ll also need to pay £12 per month for Sky Whole Home, which will allow you to use extra Stream and Glass devices.
+Each extra Stream puck £39.95.
+You'll also need to pay £13 per month for Sky Whole Home, which allows you to use multiple Stream and Glass devices simultaneously.

 Do I need a satellite dish for Sky Stream?

-No. Sky Stream is the newest broadband-based service that offers Sky without a satellite dish.
-Even better, as the Sky Stream puck is so straightforward, you don’t need an engineer appointment either.
+No. Sky Stream is a broadband-based service that offers Sky without a satellite dish.
+Additionally, as the Sky Stream puck is simple to install, you don’t need an engineer appointment.

 Do I need Sky Broadband to use Sky Stream?

-No. Unlike some of its competitors, you can subscribe to Sky Stream with any broadband supply.
-You just want to ensure your broadband bundle has fast enough speeds to handle your streaming TV, especially if you’ll be installing multiple Stream pucks and using them at the same time.
+No. Unlike some of its competitors, you can subscribe to Sky Stream with any broadband provider.
+However, you should ensure your broadband has enough speed to handle streaming, especially if you plan to use multiple Stream pucks simultaneously.

 Can I record on Sky Stream?

-No. The Sky Stream puck doesn’t have any storage for recording programmes the same way Sky Q does.
-However, you can use the Playlist feature to mark shows you want to watch, and if they are available on catch-up or on demand after airing, you’ll find them ready to watch in your curated list.
-Some shows on your Playlist will be made available as a cloud recording on Sky’s servers, but this doesn’t happen with every channel, so we wouldn’t call this reliable recording.
+No. The Sky Stream puck doesn’t have any storage for recording programs as the Sky Q box does.
+However, you can use the Playlist feature to mark shows you want to watch, and if they are available on catch-up or on-demand after airing, you’ll find them ready to watch in your curated list.
+Some shows on your Playlist will be made available as a cloud recording on Sky’s servers, but this doesn’t happen with every channel, so it’s not a reliable recording method.